-Have the client sign a general release form Clients should also sign a general medical release form and, if mental incapacity is part of the disability claim, a mental health information release form.
-Gather general information • Did the client apply at the H Street DHS Service center?
-What is the name and telephone number of the client's worker, if the client knows? • Has the client received any notices related to the problem he or she is presenting?
-For application related problems Did the DHS worker give the client a medical examination report form and did the client return it?
-Does the client have a doctor who can complete it?
-If not, review the clinic options listed in Chapter J of this Intake Guide. • Does the client have proof of application for SSI?
-For receipt of benefits issues • Has the client received a notice that she or he has to recertify eligibility?
+• Clients should also sign a general medical release form and, if mental incapacity is part of the disability claim, a mental health information release form.

+- Did the client apply at the H Street DHS Service center? - What is the name and telephone number of the client's worker, if the client knows? - Has the client received any notices related to the problem he or she is presenting?

+□ For application related problems

+- Did the DHS worker give the client a medical examination report form and did the client return it? - Does the client have a doctor who can complete it?
+If not, review the clinic options listed in Chapter H of this Intake Guide. - Does the client have proof of application for SSI?

+□ For receipt of benefits issues

-- Was the client given a new medical examination report and did he or she return it? - What is the status of the client's SSI claim?
+- Has the client received a notice that she or he has to recertify eligibility? - Was the client given a new medical examination report and did he or she return it? - What is the status of the client's SSI claim?
 (See SSI Intake.)